-Africa Oil currently holds 19.85% of the outstanding Shares of the Company.
+Africa Oil currently holds 19.7% of the outstanding Shares of the Company.
 Africa Oil and the Company have an existing general services agreement for the provision of administrative services from Africa Oil to the Company.
-In addition, the Company has entered into a consulting services agreement with Africa Oil for the provision of new venture consulting services from the Company to Africa Oil.
+In addition, the Company has entered into a consulting services agreement with Africa Oil for the provision of technical and administrative services related to Africa Oil's interest in Block 3B/4B offshore South Africa from the Company to Africa Oil.